jaderabbit/100daysofMLCode/README.md

 - Going with image scaling of 128x128 pixels as I've seen examples where Improved DCGAN worked fine on this size
 - I started running through the DCGAN in Keras code to understand it in more detail
 - Created my GPU instance on Google Cloud running the tensorflow docker container.
 Docker is bugging out.
 Will fix tomorrow

+## Day 2: 11th July 2018

+- Managed to get my GCloud GPU instance to run the tensorflow docker container, but for some reason can't attach to the docker when I've ssh'd into the box.
+It just hangs.
+Been fighting it.
+Anyone else experienced this?
+- Started working through some example Wasserstein GAN code but pretty tired so thats been hard.
+Tomorrow I'll start with this